-When the application packet is complete, the next step is to call CFSA at (202) 442-6009 to determine the best way to sumbit the application and documents.
+When the application packet is complete, the next step is to submit it online or call CFSA at (202) 442-6009 to determine the best way to submit the application and documents.
 Once approved, the relative will enter into a subsidy agreement with CFSA and receive a subsidy debit card.
-CFSA is working on an online application process.
+CFSA is required to process a complete application within 45-days of receipt.
+You must re-certify annually.